North Wales Contact Tracing Service

 Contact tracing is a tried and tested method of controlling the spread of infectious diseases.

-As lockdown restrictions are gradually relaxed Welsh Government has introduced Test, Trace, Protect.
+Welsh Government has introduced Test, Trace, Protect.
 Implemented by Public Health Wales in partnership with Health Boards and local Councils across Wales, its aim is to limit the spread of infection, trace the virus and protect our communities.

 It works by: